Neferneferuaten: Original succession

-There is no broad consensus as to the succession order of Smenkhkare and Neferneferuaten.
-The period from the 13th year of Akhenaten's reign to the ascension of Tutankhaten is very murky.
+There was previously no broad consensus on the succession order of Smenkhkare and Neferneferuaten.
+Akhenaten's great royal wife Nefertiti had been last attested as alive in Year 12 of Akhenaten at a public reception of foreign tribute or durbar scene with the other members of the Egyptian royal family both in Amarna Tomb 1 and in the Tomb of Meryre II.
+The period from the 13th regnal year of Akhenaten to the ascension of Tutankhaten was unclear to modern historians.
 The reigns of Smenkhkare and Neferneferuaten were very brief and left little monumental or inscriptional evidence to draw a clear picture of political events.
-Adding to this, Neferneferuaten shares her prenomen (throne name) with Smenkhkare, and her nomen (birth name) with Nefertiti/Neferneferuaten Nefertiti making identification very difficult at times.
-With little dated evidence to fix their reigns with any certainty, the order depends on how the evidence is interpreted.
-Many encyclopedic sources and atlases will show Smenkhkare succeeding Akhenaten on the basis of tradition dating back to 1845, and some still conflate Smenkhkare with Neferneferuaten.
-The lack of unique names continues to cause problems in books and papers written before the early 1980s: an object might be characterized as bearing the name of Smenkhkare, when if in fact, the name was "Ankhkheperure", it could be related to one of two people.
+Adding to this, Neferneferuaten shares her Ankhkheperure prenomen (throne name) with Smenkhkare, and her nomen (birth name) with Nefertiti, making identification very difficult at times.
+With little dated evidence to fix their reigns with any certainty, the evidence was subject to interpretation.

+Many encyclopedic sources and atlases show Smenkhkare succeeding Akhenaten on the basis of a research tradition dating back to 1845, and some still conflate Smenkhkare with Neferneferuaten.
+The lack of unique names continued to cause problems in books and papers written before the early 1980s: an object might be said to bear the name "Smenkhkare", when it could also be translated to "Ankhkheperure".
+Advocates for Smenkhkare as the direct successor of Akhenaten make the case that she is attested as "Great Royal Wife" just before the start of Akhenaten's final regnal year.